test-IO/cirro-guides/src/pages/docs/jira_plugins/migration_to_cloud.md

 After the Atlassian migration is done and Jira Cloud has migrated the data (Projects, Issues and so on), we can start migrating the Test IO plugin's data.

-1. Install the Test IO Cloud plugin from [Atlassian Marketplace](https://marketplace.atlassian.com/apps/1217073/qa-service-for-jira?hosting=cloud&tab=overview).
+1. Install the Test IO Cloud plugin from {% link href="https://marketplace.atlassian.com/apps/1217073/qa-service-for-jira?hosting=cloud&tab=overview" target="_blank" %}Atlassian Marketplace{% /link %}.

 2. **In Jira Cloud** Go to the "Authentication" page and enter your Test IO API key.